libretro/docs/docs/development/shader/xml_shaders.md

-# XML Shaders (Deprecated)
+# XML Shaders (Discontinued)

-XML shaders have been deprecated and are no longer supported by RetroArch.
+XML shaders have been discontinued and are no longer available by RetroArch.
 This page should be considered only for historical reference.

 ## History